dart-archive/www.dartlang.org/src/site/codelabs/ng2/3-inputnamebadge.markdown

   _event binding_ syntax.
   The expression to the right of the equals sign is a _template statement_.

+* `(input)` is a shortcut to subscribe to the "input" events triggered when the user modifies the content of the input.
+Every event results in a call to the template statement.

 * The template statement refers to Angular's event object, `$event`, and conveys information about the raised event.